ashepherd/film-journal/_posts/2023-12-01-2023-xmas-challenge-childhood-favorite.md

 I remember

 1. the smell of a **fresh cut tree**
-2. making a [Popcorn Garland](https://www.thepioneerwoman.com/home-lifestyle/crafts-diy/a34236544/how-to-make-popcorn-garland/) with needle, string, stale popcorn, and cranberries
+2. making a [Popcorn Garland](https://www.thepioneerwoman.com/home-lifestyle/crafts-diy/a34236544/how-to-make-popcorn-garland/) **with needle, string, stale popcorn, and cranberries**
-3. burning my little fingers on [glowing hot, multicolored light strings](https://a.co/d/gbF061r), and
+3. **burning my little fingers** on [glowing hot, multicolored light strings](https://a.co/d/gbF061r), and
-4. _The Wizard of Oz_ coming on television at 8pm on a Tuesday night early in December.
+4. _The Wizard of Oz_ coming on **television at 8pm on a Tuesday night early in December**.

 As an 8 yr. old boy, it seemed as if my parents were guiding us kids into an amazing holiday tradition passed down from one generation to the next - decorating the tree to the backdrop of Judy Garland, Toto, and the Yellow Brick Road.
 It movie starts out in B&W, so surely it was old.
 Old enough for my my twenty-something parents to have watched it on TVs in their childhood.